 BioArctic’s business strategy is to build a research portfolio with a number of innovative projects successively reaching a suitable point for entering into partnerships with global pharma companies.
 Our research and development work is proceeding in line with this strategy.

-All BioArctic’s projects have developed well during the year.
+BioArctic is in a phase of strong development.
+So far, the year has been characterized by high expectations and enthusiasm in anticipation of the continued development of the company and the projects.
 The company is collaborating with scientifically leading and financially strong partners in the Alzheimer’s disease and Parkinson’s disease areas, which is a quality mark.
 BioArctic is developing rapidly with several novel projects in the pipeline and a steady increase in the number of employees and consultants.

 Among BioArctic’s five projects for treatment of patients with early stage Alzheimer’s disease, BAN2401, which is run in collaboration with Eisai, is the most advanced.
 The results from the complete BAN2401 Phase 2b study are expected to be available during the first half of 2019 at the latest.

 Together with research groups at Uppsala University, Sweden, BioArctic is developing a totally new type of tool that enables improved diagnosis of Alzheimer’s disease, monitoring of the progression of the disease and objective measuring of the effect of drug treatment.
 The company’s ambition is to create a tool that can be used in research and drug development as well as in commercial application.

 As a result of the research collaboration with AbbVie in Parkinson’s disease, BioArctic has recruited more employees, gained increased resources and are able to drive the BAN0805 project considerably faster towards clinical studies.

 BioArctic’s spinal cord injury project SC0806 is currently in Phase 1/2 clinical trial in patients with complete spinal cord injury.